 Are you considering white countertops?
-It’s worth checking out the pros and cons of white quartz countertops
+It’s worth checking out the pros and cons of white quartz countertops.

-The kitchen is a busy place where anything can spill on the counters.
-A drop of coffee, chocolate, or spaghetti sauce is all you need to put an ugly spot on the countertop — and a white surface will just show that spot as a conspicuous distraction that irks the meticulous guest.
+A kitchen is a busy place where anything can spill on the counters.
+A drop of coffee, chocolate, or spaghetti sauce is all you need to put an ugly spot on the countertop — and a white surface will present that spot as a conspicuous distraction that irks the meticulous guest.

 Because the material is both durable and non-porous, it requires little care and maintenance.
 Scrubbing worktops after cooking is not necessary.
 Stains can be easily cleaned with a cloth.